Adventure Birding 'n Outdoors in New Guinea's Wild West

 Chestnut-backed Jewel-babbler, Vogelkop and Sclater's Whistler, Arafura Shrikethrush, Hooded Pitohui, Rufous-backed and Drongo

-Fantail, Black-winged and Frilled Monarch, White-faced and White-rumped Robin, Papuan Scrub Robin, Yellow-legged Flyrobin, and
+Fantail, Black-winged and Frilled Monarch, Yellow-legged Flyrobin, Papuan Scrub Robin, White-rumped and White-faced Robin, and

 Black-fronted White-eye.